$6,295 | Completing Grades 9–12

 We say our final goodbyes and head home—carrying stories, memories, and a deeper understanding of the Dominican Republic.

-We stay in rustic hotels and volunteer centers throughout the trip.
+We stay in rustic hotels for 3 nights and volunteer center for 10 nights throughout the trip.

-Participants sleep indoors in shared rooms or rotating beds, organized by gender identity.
+Participants sleep indoors in shared rooms, organized by gender.
 In some locations, they use sleeping bags on provided mattresses or pads.

 Rustic Facilities

-Bathrooms range from flush toilets to latrines.
-Showers are available every few days, often shared and basic.
+Bathrooms range from flush toilets to more basic facilities.
+Short showers are available every 1-2 days.

 Setup & Breakdown